 Fennel & green tea

-A new craze for weight loss is the benefits found from teas, whether detoxing or adding to your diet, a variety of herbal teas provide a variety of contributions to your health and weight.
+A new craze for weight loss is the benefits found from drinking teas, whether detoxing or adding to your diet, a variety of herbal teas provide a variety of contributions to your health and weight.
 Fennel firstly is packed with potassium, magnesium and calcium as well as vitamins B and C. But concerning weight-loss, fennel is a double-whammy; working both as an appetite suppressant and a metabolism booster to curb hunger, provide hydration and increase the burning of those pesky calories.

 Another powerful brew is green tea, providing a multitude of health and weight benefits; increasing your workout endurance by as much as 24 per cent, allowing you to exercise for longer and burn more calories.
 But in terms of assisting your weight loss, a study carried out by the Journal of Nutrition, found that drinking five cups of green tea per day can help you lose twice as much weight, specifically around the middle.
 But it is not only green and fennel tea that have health benefits, but a multitude of different teas can provide assistance for a range of problems; anywhere from stress and sleep to preventing cardiovascular disease and cancers.